The death of King Bhumibol: A tourist’s account of a poignant moment in Thai history

 During the journey, the driver spoke fondly of the King.
 Locals on bike-taxis were also distributing portraits of the kingdom’s most revered monarch to passers-by and those stuck in traffic.
 The portraits were mostly of the King in his younger, more robust days.
 The tuk-tuk driver propped his portrait up against the windscreen, and bought strung jasmine flowers from a street vendor before he held them up in a prayer stance.

 Once I approached Khao San Road, the streets were a sea of black-shirted Thais holding up portraits.
 The crowd tried to clamour to the front of the flock the best they could, but the sheer number of people coupled with the scorching heat didn’t make it easy.

 Many people took photos; some threw out picnic mats to wait out the procession; while parents hoisted their kids on their shoulders.
-Because of a fear of disrespect from my non-black outfit, I squeezed my way out of the crowd and spend just under an hour waiting for a taxi back to the hotel.
+Because of a fear of disrespect from my non-black outfit, I squeezed my way out of the crowd.

 That night, operations in the hotel and in the city took place as usual, save for many of the bars that ran discreetly.
 Along Sathorn Road, while most bars were shut, those that chose to operate did so with little fanfare, and without façade lights.